Harry Edelson, CFA, CCP, CDP

 - First sell-side securities analyst to combine coverage of computers and telecommunications

 - Founded Edelson Technology Partners (ETP) to serve the technology industry in venture capital, consulting and mergers and acquisitions

-- Managed successful Hedge Fund
+- Managed successful Hedge Fund in the early 1980s

 - Consultant and advisor to more than 50 major corporations